 Rubella — commonly known as German measles or 3-day measles — is an infection that mostly affects the skin and lymph nodes.
 It is caused by the rubella virus (not the same virus that causes measles).

 Rubella spreads when people breathe in virus-infected fluid, such as the droplets sprayed into the air when a person with rubella sneezes or coughs, or share food or drink with someone who's infected.
 It also can pass through a pregnant woman's bloodstream to infect her unborn child.

 It's a generally mild disease in children; the primary medical danger of rubella is the infection of pregnant women because it can cause congenital rubella syndrome in developing babies.

-Before a vaccine against rubella became available in 1969, rubella epidemics occurred every 6-9 years, most often among kids 5 to 9 years old.
-Many cases of congenital rubella occurred as well.
+Before a vaccine against rubella became available in 1969, rubella epidemics happened every 6-9 years, usually among kids 5 to 9 years old, along with many cases of congenital rubella.
 Thanks to immunization, there are far fewer cases of rubella and congenital rubella.